knaw-huc/lenticular-lens/readme.md

   },
   // The filter configuration to obtain only a subset of the data from Timbuctoo; optional field "filter": {
-    // Whether ALL conditions in this group should match ('AND') or AT LEAST ONE condition in this group has to match ('OR') "type": "AND",
+    // Whether ALL conditions in this group should match ('and') or AT LEAST ONE condition in this group has to match ('or') "type": "and",
     // The filter is composed of a logic box "conditions": [
       {